Treatment for Depression and ADHD: Treating Comorbid Mood Disorders Safely

 Like TMS, ketamine infusions are an investment.
 Typical treatment spans six infusions over two to four weeks.
 Infusions are not always covered by insurance, and can cost $300 to $800 per treatment.

 The FDA has only approved ketamine as an anesthetic so far, and has not approved it as an antidepressant or for depression treatment.
 Still, the drug is being used in clinics with a lot of good results and very promising research.
 Long-term studies, however, are needed.
-Risk of addiction, for example, is unknown, though preliminary studies show that this is not common, likely because doses are highly monitored and administered by a doctor.
+Risk of overuse and dependency, for example, is unknown, though preliminary studies show that this is not common, likely because doses are highly monitored and administered by a doctor.

 In 2019, the FDA approved Esketamine, under the brand name Spravato — a nasal spray that contains properties of ketamine in conjunction with an oral antidepressant.
 This drug is reserved for individuals with TRD only, and was approved after initial trials found the drug to be extremely effective in reducing TRD symptoms.
 Side effects of this treatment include sedation, some dissociative experiences, nausea, anxiety, vertigo, and vomiting.
 Health care providers monitor patients for at least two hours after the dose is administered.
 The medication is also only available under a Risk Evaluation and Mitigation Strategy program, so patients cannot drive or operate heavy machinery for the rest of the day on which they received the drug, among other restrictions.